Skip to main content

 Shared Attribute Sets

-⚠️ Important: If one attribute set is used by multiple entities, be careful when making changes:
+⚠️ Important: If an attribute set is used by multiple entities, be careful when making changes:

 Adding an attribute:

-• New field will be empty for existing items.
+• The new field will be empty for existing items.

 Example:

-Delete "weight" attribute → Removed from ALL three! ⚠️
+Removing "weight" attribute β†’ Removed from ALL three! ⚠️

 getAttributes()Getting all attributes sets objects.